 - Put Glo Germ™ (or cooking oil and cinnamon) on your right hand just before the students enter the classroom.

-    foodborne illness: any illness resulting from the consumption of food that is spoiled or contaminated
+foodborne illness: any illness resulting from the consumption of food contaminated with viruses, parasites, or pathogenic bacteria

 - 20% of consumers don’t wash their hands before preparing food.

 - If you don’t wash your hands, you could cause infant diarrhea!
 Your hands can pick up bacteria from the following things and spread bacteria to a baby: